 In addition to his parents, David was preceded in death by one nephew, Stephen Shumansky.

 Visitation and funeral services are being planned for a later date.
 In lieu of flowers, the family requests memorials please be directed to the St. Stephen’s Episcopal Church, 500 Ogden Ave., Escanaba, MI 49829, or a charity of one’s choice.

-To send flowers to Rev. David C. Simmons' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. David C. Simmons, please visit our floral store.